 The NET system is always connected via Ethernet protocol.
 This can be obtained in several different ways:

-- through local network LAN (the limitation is the connection speed)
+- Through local network LAN.
+Wired/Wireless.
+The limitation is the connection speed.

-- through the internet (dedicated TCP/IP ports needs to be opened):
+- Through the internet.
+Wired/Wireless.
+Dedicated TCP/IP ports needs to be opened

 Point to point connection

 With the point to point connection, we connect two devices with the Ethernet cable.
 We just have to manually set the IP addresses on both sides.